How does a physician diagnose a herniated disc in the back?

 - Pain medication

-These treatments are often effective at relieving herniated disc pain after several months of continued use.
-However, if the pain does not decrease, you may be a candidate for the minimally invasive spine surgery offered at Laser Spine Institute.
+These treatments are often effective at relieving herniated disc pain after several weeks or months of continued use.
+However, if the pain does not decrease or it worsens, you may be a potential candidate for the minimally invasive spine surgery offered at Laser Spine Institute.

-To see if you are a candidate for one of our procedures, contact Laser Spine Institute today.
-We can review your MRI report or CT scan and help you make a confident decision about your spine care treatment.
+At Laser Spine, we have helped more than 75,000 patients on their road to recovery.
+To see if our minimally invasive spine surgery can provide you with lasting relief from your herniated disc, contact Laser Spine Institute today.
+We can review your MRI report or CT scan for free* and help you make a confident decision about your spine care treatment.